Grants, Fellowships, Bursaries & Prizes

 Niall and Barbara McCarthy Bursary – degree of Barrister–at–Law professional course

-Mr Justice Niall St John McCarthy (1925–92) and his wife Barbara McCarthy (nee Foley) died in a road traffic accident in 1992.
-Mr Justice McCarthy was educated at Clongowes Wood College and UCD, admitted to the degree of Barrister–at–Law at King’s Inns in 1946, made Senior Counsel in 1959, Chair of The bar of Ireland 1980–82, appointed as Judge of the Supreme Court 1982–92.
-In 2002, on the tenth anniversary of the death of their parents, the adult McCarthy children created the Niall and Barbara McCarthy bursary, making a generous contribution with further support provided by McCarthy friends, members of the Judiciary, the Bar, and friends of King’s Inns.
+In 2002, on the tenth anniversary of the death of their parents, the adult McCarthy children created the McCarthy Bursary, making a generous contribution with further support provided by McCarthy friends, members of the Judiciary, the Bar, and friends of King’s Inns.

 Bursary aim and purpose: